France says Biden acted like Trump to sink Australia defence deal | Politics

 "It's a stab in the back.
 We created a relationship of trust with Australia and that trust has been broken," Le Drian said.
 French relations with the United States soured during the presidency of Trump, who often irritated European allies by demanding they increase their defence spending to help NATO while reaching out to adversaries like Russia and North Korea.

-He said it would "complicate the transatlantic cooperation in and about the region.
-Beijing will benefit."
-Biden said on Wednesday France remained a "key partner in the Indo-Pacific zone."
+U.S. Secretary of State Antony Blinken on Thursday said France was a "vital partner" in the Indo-Pacific region and that Washington would continue to cooperate with Paris, comments that appeared aimed at calming French anger.
+Those comments are likely to fall on deaf ears in the immediate term.

+A French official said they had not been informed of the deal until a few hours before it was announced and that Paris would not fooled by platitudes.
 Morrison said Australia looked forward to continuing to work "closely and positively" with France, adding: "France is a key friend and partner to Australia and the Indo-Pacific."
-'JAW-DROPPING'

-It is the second setback to French defence exports in three months after Switzerland spurned Dassault's Rafale to buy U.S.-made Lockheed Martin F-35 fighters.
-Analysts said the loss of the much bigger submarine contract was a significant blow to France, whose experienced arms sales machine had gone all out to wrest the submarine deal from likely winner Japan under then defence minister Le Drian in 2016.
+'JAW-DROPPING' It is the second setback to French defence exports in three months after Switzerland spurned Dassault's Rafale to buy U.S.-made Lockheed Martin F-35 fighters.

 ALSO READ